dkfans/keeperfx/README.md

 KeeperFX is an open-source project that aims to enhance and modernize the classic dungeon management game, [Dungeon Keeper](https://en.wikipedia.org/wiki/Dungeon_Keeper).
 This project is dedicated to providing an improved and customizable gaming experience while staying true to the spirit of the original game.

 KeeperFX is a standalone game but requires the original game files to install.
-You can use your old CDs or the digital Gold edition that can be bought from EA or GOG.
+You can use your old CDs, or a digital edition that can be bought from EA or GOG.

+Originally, KeeperFX started out as a decompilation project.
+The original Keeper.exe was converted to a DLL and KeeperFX used the original functions that weren't implemented yet.
+Currently the whole codebase of Dungeon Keeper is remade and the DLL is no longer required.

 ## Features